tianyangche/leetcode-1/readme.md

 - `GrayCode`: convert a binary to the gray code by `GrayCode(i) = (i>>1)^i`.
 - `ImplementstrStr()`: simple problem.
 - `InsertInterval`: scan the whole intervals, each time get the smallest for newInterval.start and the largest for newInterval.end.
+- `InsertionSortList`: `#linkedlist` problem. split the list, n1->n2->n3->n4->null, into two part, a sorted part, n0->n1->n2->null, and an unsorted part, n3->n4->null.
+Each time go through the sorted part to find a position for the element would be inserted.
 - `IntegertoRoman`: simple problem. check from the largest number represents in Roman.
 - `InterleavingString`: `tricky` `#dp` problem. `opt[i+1][j+1]` represents whether `s1[0]...s1[i]` and `s2[0]...s2[j]` can be interleaved to construct s3. check `s1[i] == s3[i+j+1]` and `s2[j] == s3[i+j+1]` to make `opt[i+1][j+1] = opt[i][j+1] || opt[i+1][j]`.
 - `JumpGame`: simple problem. each time check wehther this position can be reached by previuos position.